10ursabanoglu/initial-letter-supports/README.md

 <p>&nbsp;</p>

-Also, if you want to examine the initial-letter feature in more detail, you can find it in the link below.
+Finally, if you want to examine the first letter feature in more detail, you can find it in the link below. https://developer.mozilla.org/en-US/docs/Web/CSS/initial-letter

-https://developer.mozilla.org/en-US/docs/Web/CSS/initial-letter